cormac85/stats-ukraine/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Publish to Github
+- [ ] Upload to Github
-- [ ] Publish Ukraine Armed Forces estimates of Russian losses
+- [ ] Publish Ukraine Armed Forces estimates of Russian loss rates
-- [ ] Add Additional Templates w/ Examples
+- [ ] Publish timeline plot

 See the [open issues](https://github.com/cormac85/stats-ukraine/issues) for a full list of proposed features (and known issues).